audio-captioning/dcase-2021-baseline/README.md

   * the downloaded audio will be - `downloaded`
   * the dataset files (i.e. the input/output examples) will be - `output`
   * the name of the directory that will hold the development data - `development`
+  * the name of the directory that will hold the validation data - `validation`
   * the name of the directory that will hold the evaluation data - `evaluation`

 The `annotations_dir` and `pickle_files_dir` hold the names of the directories where the